Frequently Asked Questions

 (7)Daily progress, if relevant, and disposition of case.

-A California licensed veterinarian can administer the rabies vaccine or can delegate the administration of the rabies vaccine, to either a Registered Veterinary Technician (RVT) or unregistered assistant.
-A RVT and/or unregistered assistant can administer the rabies vaccination under either direct or indirect supervision of the California licensed veterinarian.
-The veterinarian may delegate supervision of the rabies vaccination administration to a California RVT, but, in that instance, when administering the rabies vaccination, the unregistered assistant must be working under direct supervision of the California RVT.
-The levels of supervision are governed by the requirements the California Code of Regulations, sections 2034 through 2036.5.
-For additional information regarding rabies requirements, please contact Department of Health Services, Veterinary Public Health Unit.
+After a VCPR is established as specified above, a California licensed veterinarian can administer the rabies vaccine or delegate the administration of the rabies vaccine to either a Registered Veterinary Technician (RVT) or unregistered veterinary assistant under the direct or indirect supervision of the veterinarian.
+(CCR, tit.
+16, § 2036, 2036.5).
+The veterinarian may delegate supervision of the rabies vaccination to a California RVT, but, in that instance, when administering the rabies vaccine, the unregistered veterinary assistant must be working under direct supervision of the RVT.
+(CCR, tit.
+16, § 2036.5, subs. (a).)
+The certificate of rabies vaccination must bear the signature of the veterinarian administering the vaccine or a signature authorized by the veterinarian, along with additional specified information.
+(CCR, tit.
+17, § 2606.4, subs. (a)(2).)

 A surgery room that is separate and distinct from all other rooms must not be accessible to casual cross traffic through the room and must have doors that: